-If you are being disturbed by a nuisance you should first try to approach the person/company causing you a problem.
+If you are being disturbed by a nuisance you should first try to approach the person or company causing you a problem.
 They may not realise you are being affected by their activities.

 You will initially be asked to fill in a set of diary sheets detailing the specific times and days the nuisance is affecting you.

-If the Council has investigated and cannot take any action, you can take your own action under Section 82 of the Environmental Protection Act 1990:
+If the council has investigated and cannot take any action, you can take your own action under Section 82 of the Environmental Protection Act 1990, taking your own action - advice for complainants (PDF).

 Report a nuisance: